Stable pairs on nodal K3 fibrations: Stable pairs on nodal fibrations

 \subsection{Nodal $K3$ fibrations}

-In this section we aim to prove the compatibility condition for stable PT pairs via conifold transitions.
-Suppose $X$ is a smooth projective 3-fold together with a morphism
+In this section, we aim to prove the compatibility condition for stable pair invariants via conifold transitions.
+Let $X$ be a smooth projective 3-fold, and $\pi$ be a $K3$ fibration

-for $C$ projective and nonsingular curve, such that the fibers of $\pi$ are $K3$ surfaces and the fibration has finitely many ordinary double point singularities (ODP).
-For any $\beta \in H_2(X,\Z)^\pi$, the stable pair invariants $P_{n,\beta}$ are defined as before by where ${[\pP_n(X, \beta)]^{\rm{vir}}}$ is the 0-dimensional virtual cycle associated to the obstruction theory in Theorem \ref{PT}.
-We define $\PT(X)$ to be
+onto a smooth projective curve $C$.
+A $K3$ fibration $\pi$ is called a \textit{nodal K3 fibration} if the singularities of the fibers of $\pi$ are at worst ordinary double point (ODP) singularities. \begin{exam} Let $X \subset \mathbb{P}^3 \times \mathbb{P}^1$ be a generic hyperplane section of bidegree $(4, 2)$, and $\pi$ the composition

-Using the deformation invariance, finding the stable pair invariants of $X$ when the singularities of fibers are more general type of rational double points (RDP) may be reduced to this case.
+where the second morphism is the projection.
+Then $\pi$ is a nodal $K3$ fibration. \end{exam} For any $\beta \in H_2(X,\Z)^\pi$, the stable pair invariants $P_{n,\beta}$ are defined as before by where ${[\pP_n(X, \beta)]^{\rm{\rm{vir}}}}$ is the 0-dimensional virtual cycle associated to the obstruction theory in Theorem \ref{PT}.
+We will study the generating series $\PT(X)_{\beta}$, $\PT(X)$ given by (\ref{gen:PT}). \begin{rmk} When the singularities of fibers of $\pi$ are more general type of rational double points (RDP), then the study of stable pair invariants may be reduced to the nodal case by using the deformation invariance of stable pair invariants. \end{rmk}